Bowel cancer can develop without any symptoms. If bowel cancer is found and treated early, you have a good chance of getting better.

 When you receive your free screening kit in the mail, do it, even if you feel well.
 Often bowel cancer shows no symptoms, so it is important to do the test to find bowel cancer early.
 This simple test could save your life.

-To find out when you will receive your test in the mail, you can check the National Bowel Cancer Screening Program website or call them on 1800 118 868.
+To find out when you will receive your test in the mail, it's best to call the call the National Cancer Screening Register on 1800 627 701.

 Bowel cancer takes the lives of three Aboriginal and/or Torres Strait Islander peoples each week.
 However, if found early most bowel cancers can be treated successfully.